Making the Transition to Management

 Learn how to delegate.
 Effective managers give employees sufficient authority, autonomy and resources based on their skill level and experience.
 Employees with less experience may need more support and supervision, while experienced workers can usually perform well with less direction.

-Recognise and reward good work.
+Recognize and reward good work.
 It’s important to give praise and recognition both publicly and privately.
 All employees need to feel valued.
 Let them know when they are doing good work.
-Most employees find recognition that specifically relates to their personal efforts and acknowledges the value of their accomplishments much more meaningful than bland generalisations.
+Most employees find recognition that specifically relates to their personal efforts and acknowledges the value of their accomplishments much more meaningful than bland generalizations.

 You’ll experience many changes as you grow into your new role.
 Expect some growing pains along the way as you move into a new position of leadership and responsibility.
 It may take as long as a year for you to feel comfortable in your new role.
 You will know you have made a successful transition to management when you and your employees are performing confidently and competently – and when your department and company are working in harmony to reach shared goals.